montyevans/montyevans.github.io/_posts/2022-08-25-sports-betting.md

 We can remove this risk the same way we did before (by pairing off with friends) but this time half the bets are on favourites, and so are _probably going to win_.
 These bets get comparatively little extra firepower from being "risk-free bets", so _don't waste the promotion on them_.
 You or a teammate can take the favourite bet from a different sportsbook - perhaps one where you have a deposit match, or already used your promotion.

 Hungry for ERDs, and armed with this outline, there are a few dials you can turn: the number of paired-off bets you make, your risk-premium, and the odds you select for the underdog in both your initial bet and your token bet (these need not be the same).
-That's a lot to keep track of, so we'll have to abandon flowcharts in favour of a Jupyter notebook, which walks you through tuning each of these parameters to maximize your ERD harvest.
+That's a lot to keep track of, so we'll have to abandon flowcharts in favour of a [Jupyter notebook](https://colab.research.google.com/github/montyevans/montyevans.github.io/blob/master/notebooks/betting.ipynb#scrollTo=2UJdTlovLtVV), which lets you tune each of these parameters to maximize your ERD harvest.

 | Example charts below, with explanations |